 To apply for the Fellowship: Please send your application and response to the questions listed below to Heidi O’Donnell (firstname.lastname@example.org) no later than March 1st annually.
 Do not send the $50 application fee as requested on the Haystack website.

 Go to the Haystack website for information about sessions and workshops.
 Note: This scholarship is for a dorm room.
 If you would like more expensive accommodations, you would be required to pay the difference.

 Download and print the application form and fill it out completely.
 (Click on the General Applicants form and ignore the April 1st deadline, MAEA needs this by March 1st.)
-Email your completed application directly to Heidi O'Donnell along with with your answers to the following two questions:
+Email your completed application (no money) directly to Heidi O'Donnell along with with your answers to the following two questions:

 Why would attending a summer session at Haystack be important to your teaching and how would you benefit from the opportunity?